Back to top

 Configure dashboard settings

-Last updated April 3rd, 2024
+Last updated September 25th, 2024

-After your devices get added to the Knox Asset Intelligence console and enrolled in the service, you can begin using the Dashboard to view business insights related to your fleet’s app, battery, and network usage without any additional setup.
+After your devices get added to the Knox Asset Intelligence console and are enrolled in the service, you can begin using the Dashboard to view business insights related to your fleet’s app, battery, and network usage without any additional setup.

 However, if you want to customize your Dashboard layout, define thresholds in order to receive alerts, or configure work shifts, then you’ll need to configure your Dashboard Settings.
 To do this, click Settings near the top-right corner of the Dashboard.
 The Dashboard settings page is divided into the following tabs: